Medical Lab Technician Certification – MLT (ASCP)

 Search For Schools

-Early Preparation in High School
+Early Preparation In High School to Become an MLT

 Anyone interested in working in a medical or scientific lab environment should strongly consider enrolling in relevant courses in high school, including math, chemistry, biology, and other lab-based sciences.
-Students may also choose to pursue additional opportunities outside of the classroom, perhaps after school or during summer break, such as volunteer experience in a laboratory or healthcare setting.
+Students may also choose to pursue additional opportunities outside of the classroom, perhaps after school or during summer breaks, such as volunteer experience in a laboratory or healthcare setting.

 MLT (ASCP) Certification Eligibility – US & International